 Hawking, S. (1988) A Brief History of Time.

 The Reference list style will add a number for the reference as soon as you start typing the text and the paragraph will automatically align with the first line of text.
-Press return to enter a new reference in the list.Kloidt, J., & Barsalou, L. W. (2024).
+Press return to enter a new reference in the list.

+References

+Kloidt, J., & Barsalou, L. W. (2024).
 Establishing a Comprehensive Hierarchical construct of Eustress (CHE).
 Current Psychology , 32258-32271.

 Marzillier, J. (2014).
 The Trauma Therapies.
 Oxford: Oxford University Press.